 - Changes in Member Optional Life insurance coverage.
-An approved evidence of insurability is required to add or increase coverage. - Changes to Spouse Life coverage.
-An approved evidence of insurability is required to add coverage, unless the spouse or civil union partner is newly acquired. - Changes to Accidental Death and Dismemberment (AD&D) and Child Life coverage.
-Evidence of insurability is not required to add or increase AD&D and/or Child Life coverage. - Changes to (adding or dropping) dependent coverage as long as the retiree, annuitant or survivor's dependent monthly contribution category remains 'Two or More Dependents'.
+An approved statement of health is required to add or increase coverage. - Changes to Spouse Life coverage.
+An approved statement of health is required to add coverage, unless the spouse or civil union partner is newly acquired. - Changes to Accidental Death and Dismemberment (AD&D) and Child Life coverage.
+Statement of health is not required to add or increase AD&D and/or Child Life coverage. - Changes to (adding or dropping) dependent coverage as long as the retiree, annuitant or survivor's dependent monthly contribution category remains 'Two or More Dependents'.

-Effective Date of Coverage for Other Allowable Midyear Changes:
+Effective Date of Coverage for Other Allowable Mid-year Changes: